 Endocrine Disruptors have grown in significance within the agricultural sector as the evidence on their ability to interfere with the body's hormonal system grew.
 They are linked to adverse developmental, reproductive, neuroglial and immune effects in both humans and wildlife.
 As a result, there has been a commitment from the EU, through regulation, to reduce their use in products including agrochemicals such as plant protection products.

-Over the course of 4 weeks, delegates will gain a comprehensive introduction to endocrine disruptors and learn how to effectively conduct risk assessments and understand how to overcome challenges associated with the various types of testing, such as toxicological and ecotoxicological.
+Over the course of 4 weeks, you will gain a solid understanding of endocrine disruptors and learn how to effectively conduct risk assessments.
+You will also learn how to overcome challenges associated with the various types of testing such as toxicological and ecotoxicological.

 Silke Bollmohr (PhD) is the Managing Director of Ecotrac Consulting and has over ten years’ experience in capacity building and environmental education in chemical risk assessment and water quality monitoring.
 Silke also has 12 years of experience in the occurrence and effects of stressors in surface waters and holds extensive knowledge in the environmental fate of chemicals, field relevant toxicity testing and the use of empirical modelling in predicting environmental exposure and effect scenarios.

 Silke has worked on projects in African countries as well as in Europe, dealing with mining activities, municipal environmental challenges and sustainable agriculture.
 In addition, Silke is well linked to government, industry and academia in various African countries through past experiences working in government, academia and industry.

 Silke recently won the Global Capacity Building Award from SETAC in Brussels.

 This course is relevant to anyone who is concerned with the research and development of agrochemicals and biocides, who wishes to gain an introductory-level understanding of the effects and challenges posed by them.